Join la mèche

 Plastic, that “so practical” solution that we must learn to do without.

-What's wrong with plastic?
+What’s wrong with plastic?
 Unfortunately, the list is long.
-The massive and growing use of fossil fuels and chemicals that pollute the environment and our health, the 5 to 23 million tonnes of plastic dumped in the ocean every year that suffocate ecosystems and kill 100,000 marine mammals, not to mention the 400,000 to 1 million people who, according to estimates by the association Tearfund, die every year from diseases linked to poor waste management, in particular the toxic fumes emitted when plastic waste is burned.
+The massive and growing use of fossil fuels and chemicals that pollute the environment and our health, the 5 to 23 million tonnes of plastic dumped in the ocean every year that suffocate ecosystems and kill 100,000 marine mammals, not to mention the 400,000 to 1 million people who, according to estimates by the Tearfund association, die every year from illnesses linked to poor waste management, in particular the toxic fumes emitted when plastic waste is burned.
 Plastic enters the food we eat, the water we drink and the air we breathe.
 In this article, we explore the challenges posed by plastic pollution and the actions being taken to curb it.

 Our selection of inspiring summer content